-- 2.12 The screening table identified recreational impacts and air quality impacts as the two impact pathways requiring further detailed consideration at the appropriate assessment stage.
-Likely significant effects are not related to any individual policy or site allocation, but rather they relate to the overall quantum of development that may generate traffic increases, and therefore air pollution, or the overall quantum of development that may generate additional recreation pressure on Ashdown Forest. - 2.13 The screening for likely significant effects has not identified any policy or supporting text changes that need to be made.
-There will be a need for the Site Allocations DPD to make explicit reference to mitigation measures, and these are discussed in the appropriate assessment sections of this HRA report, for the Council to consider inclusion at the next stage of plan making.
+2.12 The screening table identified recreational impacts and air quality impacts as the two impact pathways requiring further detailed consideration at the appropriate assessment stage.
+Likely significant effects are not related to any individual policy or site allocation, but rather they relate to the overall quantum of development that may generate traffic increases, and therefore air pollution, or the overall quantum of development that may generate additional recreation pressure on Ashdown Forest.